moscolitos/Snake_Game_Pygame_Python/README.md

 python snake_game.py

 ## How to Play:
-Use the arrow keys (↑, ↓, ←, →) to move the snake.
+- Use the arrow keys (↑, ↓, ←, →) to move the snake.

-Consume the red food that randomly appears.
+- Consume the red food that randomly appears.

-Every food you consume will increase your snake's length.
+- Every food you consume will increase your snake's length.

-The game speeds up as you earn more points.
+- The game speeds up as you earn more points.

-Avoid running into yourself - this will end the game.
+- Avoid running into yourself - this will end the game.

 ## Game Structure:
-- Classes:
+### Classes:

-Snake: Represents the snake entity.
+- Snake: Represents the snake entity.
 Key methods include:

-move(): Propels the snake based on its direction.
+- move(): Propels the snake based on its direction.

-grow_snake(): Increases the snake's length.
+- grow_snake(): Increases the snake's length.

-change_direction(): Alters the snake's movement direction based on user input.
+- change_direction(): Alters the snake's movement direction based on user input.

-draw(): Renders the snake on the game screen.
+- draw(): Renders the snake on the game screen.

-Food: Represents the food entity.
+- Food: Represents the food entity.
 Key methods:

-randomize_position(): Picks a new random position for the food item.
+- randomize_position(): Picks a new random position for the food item.

-draw(): Displays the food on the game screen.
+- draw(): Displays the food on the game screen.

-Game: The main game orchestrator.
+ -Game: The main game orchestrator.
 Key methods include:

-check_collision(): Checks if the snake has eaten the food or collided with itself.
+- check_collision(): Checks if the snake has eaten the food or collided with itself.

-level_up(): Increases game difficulty.
+- level_up(): Increases game difficulty.

-run(): Central game loop, managing all game mechanics.
+- run(): Central game loop, managing all game mechanics.

 ## Contribute:
 Feel free to fork, improve, make pull requests or fill issues.
 I'll appreciate any help and insight to make the game better and more fun!